• Skip to content

 Again, if you post to Facebook, you can do this.
 Take the time to learn the ad manager page, and you will find that you can spread the word to your community quickly, efficiently, and affordably.

-Lastly after you get a hang of this, test using Facebook ads for church events, Christmas program or community outreach!
+Lastly, after you get the hang of this, test using Facebook ads for church events, Christmas programs or community outreach!

 Learn more tips for managing your church by enrolling in our Fundamentals of Church Administration Course.